 Frequent Causes of Semi and Commercial Truck Accidents

 Semi and Commercial truck accidents – such as those involving “big rigs” like 18 wheelers and tractor-trailers – are often devastating.
 Sadly, many of them are also entirely preventable.
-Common causes of semi and commercial truck accidents include:

-- Failure to perform inspections.
 Commercial interstate drivers subject to federal regulation are required to perform pre-trip inspections for truck and load safety, and also at specified intervals thereafter to ensure that loads are properly secured.

-- Driving under the influence of drugs.
 Not only may drivers not drive while under the influence of illegal drugs, they may also not consume certain legal drugs, such as pep pills, prior to driving or while driving.

-- Reckless driving.
 Drivers sometimes become frustrated, leading them to take unnecessary risks that put the lives of others in danger.

-- Failure to stop or yield.
 While most drivers observe the rules of the road, there are some semi drivers who flaunt these rules, knowing that if other drivers fail to yield to them, the other drivers will be the ones injured.